ChinmayRen/ai-coding-agent/README.md

 python main.py "List all the files in the current directory"
 ```

+ai-scripts is a directory where I make it create files.

 ### Verbose Mode

 To see more details about the agent's operations, including token counts and function call details, use the `--verbose` flag: